 And companies are trying their best to exceed candidate expectations by engaging them through social media, blogs, and online talent communities.

 A survey of 9,000 hiring managers and talent leaders shows that diversity is the top trend that impacts how they hire.

 Companies are making sincere efforts to foster diversity to improve culture, boost performance and to better represent their customer base.
 There is also growing evidence that diverse teams are more innovative and productive.
 However, despite the buzz around diversity, many companies are still unable to find a diverse candidate pool.

 Creating employee resource groups, providing a common platform for expressing views, and making diversity and inclusion a part of their culture from the inside out, would be good starting points for companies trying to establish themselves as 'diversity leaders'.

 Everybody talks about AI but few seem to fully understand its impact on recruitment.

 AI tools offer tremendous savings in time and costs and will continue to be a dominant force in talent recruitment.
 There are a large number of AI tools in the market for streamlining the mundane, repetitive aspects of recruitment.
 From tools that 'intelligently' screen applicants to chatbots that answer questions for candidates and schedule interviews - AI tools are improving the recruitment process.

-AI is also a major aspect of programmatic recruitment advertising.
+AI software is also a major component of programmatic recruitment advertising.
 Companies can distribute listings across a vast network of job sites in real-time while displaying the most relevant jobs to the right candidates.